Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experiments

-\textbf{Baselines for mTSP.} We consider two representative deep learning-based baseline algorithms: the ScheduleNet (SN) and Neuro Cross Exchange (NCE) for min-max mTSP.
-We have also included two classical heuristic methods, namely LKH3 \cite{lkh2017} and OR-Tools \cite{ortools}, with respective time limits of 60 seconds and 600 seconds per instance.
+We consider two representative deep learning-based baseline algorithms: the ScheduleNet \citep{park2021schedulenet} and Neuro Cross Exchange \citep{nce} for min-max mTSP.
+For conciseness, We denote them as SN and NCE respectively.
+We have also included two classical heuristic methods, namely LKH3 \citep{lkh2017} and OR-Tools \citep{ortools}, with respective time limits of 60 seconds and 600 seconds per instance.
 Specifically, LKH3 utilizes $\lambda$-opt improvement iterations to enhance the solution within the given time budget.
-The time limit directly influences the number of iterations performed (following the approach in \cite{xin2021neurolkh}).
-Similarly, OR-Tools incorporates an iterative local search procedure for solution improvement, with the time limit governing the iterations of the local search following the approach in \cite{kool2018attention}.
+The time limit directly influences the number of iterations performed (following the approach in \citet{xin2021neurolkh}).
+Similarly, OR-Tools incorporates an iterative local search procedure for solution improvement, with the time limit governing the iterations of the local search.